Layne is a millenial. She likes researching topics related to millennialism for entertainment and information purposes.

 Best Music Streaming Platforms for Musicians

 Getting your music out there and making money from it is a two-step process.
-It's not just about simply uploading it to a streaming platform, you also need to secure a distributor to use these platforms.
-In an ideal scenario, you would already be represented by your record label, but for many independent artists who wish to be in charge of their royalties and own promotional efforts and creative freedom, you likely will need a distribution network in order to use major platforms like Spotify.
+It's not about simply uploading it to a streaming platform—you also need to secure a distributor to use these platforms.
+In an ideal scenario, you would already be represented by your record label, but if you are one of the many independent artists who wish to be in charge of their royalties and promotional efforts and have creative freedom, you will likely need a distribution network in order to use major platforms like Spotify.

 Some popular, well-known streaming platforms include:

 - Apple Music